 But rather, Arrian tells us, Alexander achieved the most of any Greek or barbarian – and this is why he decided to write his history.
 With unashamed self-confidence, he adds that ‘I did not think myself unsuited for the task of making Alexander’s achievements clear to the world’.
 Arrian’s writings define him; he describes them as ‘my country, my family, my public office’.

-Alexander on the March From Troy, Alexander marched north to Arisbe, where he met Parmenion and the rest of the army.
+From Troy, Alexander marched north to Arisbe, where he met Parmenion and the rest of the army.
 From there, he continued along the north-western corner of Asia Minor until he reached Lampsacus when he headed south again though only as far as the Prosactius river.
 From there, he marched north once more, passing Colonae on his way to Priapus on the north-western coast.
 This would be his last stop (or, at least, the last to be mentioned by Arrian) before coming to the Granicus river.

 While Alexander was marching through north-western Asia Minor, the Persian satraps and commanders were meeting in Zeleia, (twentyish miles) east of the Granicus.
 When word came of Alexander’s arrival in the province, they discussed what to do.
 Memnon of Rhodes advocated a scorched earth policy to starve the Macedonians into retreat but was overruled by the Persians.
 One satrap, Arsites, refused to countenance any damage being done to the property of ‘the people under his charge’.
 The others suspected that Memnon wanted to avoid a conflict so as to keep his rank in the Great King’s court.

-Thoughts Arrian doesn’t mention the story that, before jumping off his ship, Alexander flung his spear onto the shore to claim Asia (Minor) as his spear won territory (Diodorus XVII.17; Justin 11.5.10).
+Arrian doesn’t mention the story that, before jumping off his ship, Alexander flung his spear onto the shore to claim Asia (Minor) as his spear won territory (Diodorus XVII.17; Justin 11.5.10).
 Could it be that by focusing on the crowning of Alexander, he is demonstrating that he is not so much interested in Alexander the warrior as he is in Alexander the king?

 What would this mean in practice?
 As the thought has only just occurred to me, I need to think about that before I can answer it.
 If it is true, though, I would expect Arrian’s Alexander to show whatever virtues the ancient Romans/Greeks thought a good ruler should have.